Planteome/planteome-analyses/embryo_stage_comparison/Readme.md

 **7.2 Intrerspecific comparison**

-Using the non-overlapping sets of genes generated in set 5 above, we used AgriGO to compare the GO enrichment profile of match\_Atorthos\_to\_coleopnotcotyl.txt (genes that were annotated to that were annotated to the coleoptilar stage in maize but not the extended cotyledonary stage in Arabidopsis) to Atcotyl.txt (genes that were annotated to the extended cotyledonary stage in Arabidopsis).
+Using the non-overlapping sets of genes generated in step 5 above, we used AgriGO to compare the GO enrichment profile of match\_Atorthos\_to\_coleopnotcotyl.txt (genes that were annotated to the coleoptilar stage in maize but not the extended cotyledonary stage in Arabidopsis) to Atcotyl.txt (genes that were annotated to the extended cotyledonary stage in Arabidopsis).

 **Settings:**